 Awards Reception Committee

 The governing power of the organization rests with all the trustees who are voting members.
 From the board of trustees, the executive committee is elected.
 The president, vice-president, treasurer and secretary make up the executive committee.
-The executive committee is responsible for the ultimate leadership of the DCSF and its day-to-day function.
+The executive committee is responsible for the ultimate leadership of the DCS Foundation and its day-to-day function.

 Oklahoma City Community Foundation

-The Oklahoma City Community Foundation is a local, very well respected, non-profit, public charity that specializes in the investment management of nonprofit endowments.
+The Oklahoma City Community Foundation is a local, well respected, non-profit, public charity that specializes in the investment management of nonprofit endowments.
 Our association with the Oklahoma City Community foundation allows us the have expert investment management by the nations’ 16th largest community foundation.

 The Oklahoma City Community foundation has literally hundreds of millions of dollars in assets in hundreds of different endowments.
 The expenses charged by the OKC community foundation for investment management is minimal compared to the benefits we receive from this locally operated, highly respected organization.
 The annual disbursement from the OKC Community foundation to the DCSF is calculated by averaging the total value of the DCSF investments for each of the past 12 quarters and disbursing 5 percent of that value each year.
 The amount of this disbursement combined with the contributions we receive that year from patron donations are used to fund the teacher grants and other activities.